 - in the taxable territory, not being an intra-state supply and not covered elsewhere in this section.

-If you analyse, section 7 of the IGST Act, you will find that the section talks about two types of supplies-
+If you analyze, section 7 of the IGST Act, you will find that the section talks about two types of supplies-

 - Supplies within India

 - Supplies from outside India

 In case supplies are within India, then it will be considered as interstate supplies if-

 - you supply goods and/or services to a different state or Union territory within India.

 - You supply goods and/or services to a SEZ developer or SEZ unit